moj-analytical-services/rpackage_training/README.md

 confidence to update it without the fear of unknowingly breaking something.

 This training is designed with exercises to enable you to develop a package.
-Your example package will include function to fetch data from s3 and build a simple tabulation like those found in many publicaiton tables and MI-packs etc.
+Your example package will include functions to fetch data from s3 and build a simple tabulation like those found in many publicaiton tables and MI-packs etc.